artificialrevelations/fp-workshop-jvm/README.md

-# Functional Programming workshop with examples in Java/Kotlin
+# Beginner/Intermediate Functional Programming Workshop with examples in Java/Kotlin

-This is a general plan of Functional Programming Workshop (beginner/intermediate level).
+This repository contains materials (code examples, exercises and solutions, wiki with commentary and explanations) for the Functional Programming Workshop.
+The main idea behind the exercises is to teach how certain Functional Programming idioms can be implemented on the JVM (in Java/Kotlin), this means implementing things like functions, composition, control structures.

+Instead of learning some particular API the participants will write the API from scratch as they go, learning the concepts, names, patterns.
+This is why the workshop does not focus on the existing API (like Function from Java 8 stdlib) or popular libraries (like Vavr or Arrow).

-All parts of the workshop are planned to take around 3 hours (2 - 2.5h with 2x 15 min break)
+All parts of the workshop are planned to take around 3 hours (2 - 2.5h with 2x 15 min break) not counting the practice exercises.

 ## What is expected:
 - intermediate knowledge of Java language